simpleoneworks/Electronics-Spy-Cam-Detector/README.md

-# Electronics-Spy-Cam-Detector
+# Electronics & Spy Cam Detector – Privacy Policy

-Electronics &amp; Spy Cam Detector does not collect, store, or share any personal data.
-All processing is performed locally on the device.
+Electronics & Spy Cam Detector does not collect, store, or share personal data.

+## Camera Access
+The camera is used only for real-time detection of reflective lenses.
+No photos or videos are recorded, saved, or transmitted.

+## Sensor Access
+Device sensors are used locally to detect nearby electronic signals.
+No location data is stored or shared.

+## Data Sharing
+No data is shared with third parties.

+## Contact
+For questions about privacy, contact: support@example.com